Amelie-Schreiber/anomaly_detection_persistent_homology/README.md

 3. Use the distance matrix to compute persistent homology and a persistence diagram for the text.
 4. Do this for multiple baseline texts on the same topic.
 5. Compute the Fréchet mean of the baseline texts persistence diagrams.
+6. Find outliers.
-6. Find outliers (and potentially remove those with large Wasserstein distance from the Fréchet mean).
+7. Removing those outliers with large Wasserstein distance from the Fréchet mean may improve results but this is not done in the notebooks.
-7. Compute persistent homology and persistence diagrams for new potentially anomalous texts.
+8. Compute persistent homology and persistence diagrams for new potentially anomalous texts.
-8. Compute the Wasserstein distances between the potentially anomalous texts persistence diagrams and the Fréchet mean of the baseline texts persistence diagrams.
+9. Compute the Wasserstein distances between the potentially anomalous texts persistence diagrams and the Fréchet mean of the baseline texts persistence diagrams.
-9. Find outlier Wasserstein distances and classify the corresponding texts as anomalous.
+10. Find outlier Wasserstein distances and classify the corresponding texts as anomalous.

 ## Some Heuristics and Guiding Principles